 56% of Surveyed HR Executives Cite Lack of Mission-Critical Resources to Navigate Future Workplace

-Ripcord, the world’s first robotic digitization company, today announced the release of “The State of Digital in HR Survey” results of more than 800 senior level executives and HR professionals covering the current state of HR practices and documentation.
-The findings revealed while progress has been made towards businesses embracing digital transformation, resources were named the primary barrier.
+Hayward, California — November 9, 2021 — Ripcord, the world’s first robotic digitization company, today announced the release of “The State of Digital in HR Survey” results of more than 800 senior-level executives and HR professionals covering the current state of HR practices and documentation.
+The findings revealed while progress has been made toward businesses embracing digital transformation, resources were named the primary barrier.
 Most notably the technology sector has experienced significant backlog issues for HR paperwork since the COVID-19 pandemic began.

 - Most (71.80%) of respondents have experienced significant backlog issues for HR paperwork since the COVID-19 pandemic began, a situation that might inevitably lead to other business management issues.